-(1) Reflects the aggregate grant date fair value of PSUs and RSUs granted to the Named Executive Officers in the applicable year.
+Reflects the aggregate grant date fair value of PSUs and RSUs granted to the Named Executive Officers in the applicable year.
 The aggregate grant date fair value of these awards was computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
-See Note 13 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the years ended December 31, 2017, December 31, 2018, and December 31, 2019 for a discussion of the relevant assumptions used in calculating the value of these awards.
-For these purposes, the grant date fair value of the performance awards is computed based on performance at the target level, the probable outcome of the performance conditions as of the date of grant.
-The aggregate grant date fair value will likely vary from the actual amount the Named Executive Officers receive based on a number of factors, including stock price fluctuations and variances from valuation assumptions.
+See Note 13 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the years ended December 31, 2018 and December 31, 2019, as applicable, and see Note 15 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2020, for a discussion of the relevant assumptions used in calculating the value of these awards.
+For these purposes, the grant date fair value of the PSUs is computed based on performance at the target level, the probable outcome of the performance conditions as of the date of grant.
+The aggregate grant date fair value will likely vary from the actual amount the Named Executive Officers receive in respect of the PSUs and RSUs, based on a number of factors, including stock price fluctuations and variances from valuation assumptions.

-The PSUs are denominated in dollars and, to the extent they are earned and vest, will be settled in the Company's Common Stock based on the market value of the Common Stock following the applicable performance period.
-PSUs are earned if, and to the degree that, the Company meets certain objective, pre-established performance goals relating to total shareholder return compared to a specified group of comparable companies and EPS performance over a three-year performance period and generally vest only if the Named Executive Officer remains employed by the Company through such performance period.
+The PSUs are denominated in dollars and, to the extent they are earned and vest, will be settled in Common Stock based on the market value of the Common Stock following the applicable performance period.
+PSUs are earned if, and to the degree that, the Company meets certain objective, pre-established performance goals relating to total shareholder return compared to a specified group of comparable companies and EPS performance each year over a three-year performance period and generally vest only if the Named Executive Officer remains employed by the Company through such performance period.
+The aggregate grant date fair value of the PSUs granted during 2020, assuming achievement of the highest level of performance, was \$1,912,500 for Mr. Lane, \$724,500 for Mr. George, \$245,600 for Ms. Shaeff, \$193,500 for Mr. Young, and \$159,000 for Ms. Howell.
 The aggregate grant date fair value of the PSUs granted during 2019, assuming achievement of the highest level of performance, was \$1,850,000 for Mr. Lane, \$702,750 for Mr. George, \$238,000 for Ms. Shaeff, \$187,500 for Mr. Young, and \$120,000 for Ms. Howell.
 The aggregate grant date fair value of the PSUs granted during 2018, assuming achievement of the highest level of performance, was \$1,144,000 for Mr. Lane, \$505,120 for Mr. George, and \$171,900 for Ms. Shaeff.
-The aggregate grant date fair value of the PSUs granted during 2017, assuming achievement of the highest level of performance, was \$804,000 for Mr. Lane, \$477,120 for Mr. George, and \$166,860 for Ms. Shaeff.

-The RSUs are scheduled to vest over three years, generally subject to the Named Executive Officer's continued employment with the Company.
+The RSUs are scheduled to vest over three years, generally subject to the Named Executive Officer's continued employment with the Company on the applicable vesting date.